 His friends encouraged him to write about nature but he found it difficult.
 In time, Muir wrote articles and books which helped people appreciate the wilderness.
 Muir’s writings also led to a remarkable meeting with US President Theodore Roosevelt, who, like Muir, was a great nature lover — and writer (see North Dakota).
 This epic meeting of writers eventually resulted in a huge expansion of public land designated for national parks.

 At this historic home you can go inside and climb up to the top floor and see the view.
 You can also see original photos and Muir’s collection of plant specimens.
 Outside, there is a large Sequoia tree which Muir hand-carried as a seedling from Yosemite and planted himself.
-This article describes the amazing efforts which tree experts are making to preserve and continue the legacy of this particular Sequoia and other historic trees.
+Tree experts continue the legacy of this particular Sequoia and other historic trees.

 Before you visit, try to read My First Summer in the Sierra at gutenberg.org and learn why John Muir loved the California Sierra Nevada mountains so much.

-The John Muir National Historic Site is the ninth stop on our Northern California Trail!
+The John Muir National Historic Site is the ninth stop on our Northern California Author Adventures Trail.

 Rebecca Blake Beech

 You must be logged in to post a comment.